What it is

 This lets the user catch errors immediately.

-Search strategy — cast a wide net, then go deep:
+Search strategy: cast a wide net, then go deep.

-Round 1 — Find their pages:
+Round 1, find their pages:

-- "[name]" + portfolio
+- "[name]" + portfolio / website / LinkedIn

 - "[name]" + GitHub / Behance / Dribbble / ResearchGate / Scholar